rss logo

 • From the Certification Authority management console, right-click on Certificate Templates and select Certificate Template to Issue:

-• Select the previously created template EAP-TLS:
+• Select the EAP-TLS template created earlier:

-Authentication Server Certificates Template (For NPS Server)
+Authentication Server Certificate Template (For NPS Server)

 • Right-click on Computer template and select Duplicate Template: